grbeno/grbeno.github.io/pages/dj_deploy_asgi_wsgi.md

-### Deploying Django & React Project Using both ASGI and WSGI
+### Deploying Django Project Using both ASGI and WSGI

 This deployment is based on the experiences from the previous two posts, except for a few updates.